 My favorite is the mixed collection of buttons.

-While I’m resting my feet on my awesomeness rustic crate makeover, join me and check out the creative rustic furniture makeovers below.
+While I’m resting my feet on my awesomeness rustic crate makeover, check out the footstool makeover [DIY] with chalk-based paint.